chrisdonahue/ddc/README.md

 # Dance Dance Convolution

 This directory contains the code used to produce the dataset and results in the [Dance Dance Convolution paper](https://arxiv.org/abs/1703.06891).
+You can find a live demo of our system [here](http://deepx.ucsd.edu/ddc) as well as an example [video](https://www.youtube.com/watch?v=yUc3O237p9M).

+The `Fraxtil` and `In The Groove` datasets from the paper are amalgamations of three and two StepMania "packs" respectively.
+Instructions for downloading these packs and building the datasets can be found below.

-We are in the process of reimplementing this code (under `master_v2`) to be more streamlined.
-However, you can get started with this if you are eager to play with Dance Dance Convolution.
+We are in the process of reimplementing this code (under branch `master_v2`), primarily to add on-the-fly feature extraction and remove the essentia dependency.
+However, you can get started with this if you are eager to dance.

 Please email me with any issues: cdonahue \[@at@\] ucsd \(.dot.\) edu

 ## Attribution
 If you use this dataset in your research, cite via the following BibTex: